MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ## Sign in with Web Account Manager (WAM) on Windows

-As of Azure CLI version [2.61.0](./release-notes-azure-cli.md#may-21-2024), WAM is now the default authentication method on Windows.
+As of Azure CLI version [2.61.0](./release-notes-azure-cli.md#may-21-2024), Web Account Manager (WAM) is now the default authentication method on Windows.
 WAM is a Windows 10+ component that acts as an authentication broker.
 (An authentication broker is an application that runs on a user’s machine that manages the authentication handshakes and token maintenance for connected accounts.)

 Using WAM has several benefits: